Council Tax Reduction - how your income is worked out if you are not treated as a pensioner

 The rules about calculating your income for CTR are complicated.
 Your local authority website may have a tool that you can use, but if you want more information about how income is treated for CTR, you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.

-But if your income is 'subject to frequent change', the local authority can instead estimate your income over a period of up to one year.
-If you do not agree with how your income has been estimated or do not understand how the average was worked out you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.
+If your income is 'subject to frequent change', the local authority can instead estimate your income over a period of up to one year.
+If you don't agree with how your income has been estimated or don't understand how the average was worked out you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.

 Are you better off claiming Second Adult Rebate CTR